xingyaoww/mint-bench/docs/CONFIG.md

 ]
 ```

-where `max_steps` corresponds to budget of interaction in the paper, `use_tools` should always be `True` (no tool setting is not implemented yet), `max_propose_solution` is the maximum number of solutions that the evaluated LLM can propose, and `count_down` is whether to count down the remaining steps in the environment (read Section 2 in the paper for more detail).
+where `max_steps` corresponds to the budget of interaction (k) in the paper, `use_tools` should always be `True` (no tool setting is not implemented yet), `max_propose_solution` is the maximum number of solutions that the evaluated LLM can propose, and `count_down` is whether to count down the remaining steps in the environment (read Section 2 in the paper for more detail).

 ### `FEEDBACK_TYPES`

 This specifies the types of feedback we instruct the feedback-providing LLM to provide.
-Here are all the setting we currently support:
+Here are all the settings we currently support:

 ```python
 FEEDBACK_TYPES = [